William-f-12/William-f-12.github.io/README.md

 2. Change the entry page to about page.
 3. Update the personal photo in about page, add the tiny-chat project experience, add relevant courses and update the downloadable files.
 4. Update the css file of about page.
 Now the background of each part will move with the text.
-5. Adding the setting window.
+5. Added the setting window.
+6. Added the theme switching function.

 <br/><br/><br/>